 In ancient China, Dietary Therapy was considered the first treatment of choice for most conditions and only if this failed, were other methods such as acupuncture, herbs or acupressure massage administered.
 Chinese Dietary Therapy can help re-balance any dis-harmonies in the body to help facilitate optimum health for preventative care.

+Care Cure practitioners are skilled Chinese medicine herbalists and Dietary Therapists.
 Please avail of our free consultation online or at our clinics in the Merrion Shopping Center, Dublin 4 or 53 Georges St, Lwr.

 We offer a full range of traditional Chinese medicine treatments including acupuncture, acupressure, cupping, herbal remedies, heat therapy, moxibustion and reflexology.